LangStream/documentation/configuration-resources/data-storage/cassandra.md

 ### Connecting to Apache Cassandra

-In order to use Apache Cassandra as a vector database you have to create a "vector-database" (or "datasource") resource in your configuration.yaml file.
+To use Apache Cassandra as a vector database, create a "vector-database" (or "datasource") resource in your configuration.yaml file.

 Support for Vector Search is available since Cassandra 5.0, so you need to use a version of Cassandra >= 5.0 or equivalent.